theoknock/LunarPhaseSceneKit/ReadMe.md

 # LunarPhase

-Displays the current lunar phase using a SceneKit SCNSphere (3D, rotatable) with a complete stereographic projection (mercator) of the Moon applied as SCNMaterial:
+Displays the current lunar phase of Earth's moon using a SceneKit SCNSphere (3D, rotatable) with a complete stereographic projection (mercator) of the Moon applied as SCNMaterial:
 ![alt text](https://github.com/theoknock/LunarPhaseSceneKit/raw/master/LunarPhase/Moon%20images/moon-specular.png)

-The shadow is positioned by rotating an SCNCamera on its Y-axis by the normalized degree value (0° to 360°) returned by the LunarPhase class (a float, ranging from 0.0 to 1.0); it is updated every minute.
+The shadow is updated every minute, and is positioned by rotating the SCNCamera on its Y-axis by the normalized degree value (0° to 360°) returned by the LunarPhase class (a float, ranging from 0.0 to 1.0).
+These screenshots show the first quarter, half moon and full moon phases, respectively:

 ![alt text](https://github.com/theoknock/LunarPhaseSceneKit/raw/master/LunarPhase/Assets.xcassets/IMG_2256.imageset/IMG_2256.PNG)    ![alt text](https://github.com/theoknock/LunarPhaseSceneKit/raw/master/LunarPhase/Assets.xcassets/IMG_2257.imageset/IMG_2257.PNG)   ![alt text](https://github.com/theoknock/LunarPhaseSceneKit/raw/master/LunarPhase/Assets.xcassets/IMG_2258.imageset/IMG_2258.PNG)